Koreas talk again in dormant channels, agree to improve ties

 Moon’s office said the two leaders agreed to “restore mutual confidence and develop their relationships again as soon as possible.”
 The North’s state media, for its part, said Kim and Moon agreed to “make a big stride in recovering the mutual trust and promoting reconciliation by restoring the cutoff inter-Korean communication liaison lines.”

+In a speech marking the anniversary that North Korea calls V-Day, Kim vowed to overcome pandemic-related hardships and brace for any changes in the outside political environment.
+His speech published by state media on Wednesday made no mention of his nuclear program and didn't contain any harsh rhetoric against Washington and Seoul.

-North Korea occasionally cuts off communication in the channels — by not replying to South Korean phone calls or faxes — in times of tensions with Seoul and Washington.
+During times of tensions with Seoul and Washington, North Korea occasionally cuts off communication in the channels — by not replying to South Korean phone calls or faxes.

 The most recent cutoff came in June of last year after North Korea accused the South of failing to stop activists from floating anti-Pyongyang leaflets across their border.
 An angry North Korea later blew up an empty, South Korean-built liaison office just north of the countries’ border.